salesforce-ux/blender/README.md

 blender
 ========

-A tool for converting media assets from svg format to png format in a specified array of sizes.
+Blender is tool for converting media assets from svg format to png format in a specified array of sizes.
 This module is perfect for genreating icons to be used on a variety of screen sizes.
 Output folder structure, output sizes, icon types, and output icon names can be configured via a JSON object input.

 ## Usage